The Opportunity

 - Successful participants must be prepared to present their story synopsis at the workshop.

-- The cost to selected applicants is $330 inc GST.
+- The cost to selected applicants is $330 inc GST (includes catering).

 - After assessing the revised materials that have been developed through this workshop, the guest tutor and assessors will award one participant with a ticket to Screenworks Regional to Global conference in Lennox Head (date TBC) and guarantee a 1:1 meeting with one relevant guest speaker.